albaboo/RetroColor/README.md

 Images from the website is [here](https://github.com/albaboo/RetroColor/tree/main/images)

+The CSS of the website is [here](https://github.com/albaboo/RetroColor/tree/main/assets/css)

+The JS of the website is [here](https://github.com/albaboo/RetroColor/tree/main/assets/js)

 ## About Us
 We're Alba Díaz, Christian Godoy and Pol Penarroya, the members of this company.